julianmrodri/distributed_exchange_app/README.md

 # Necessary Software

-In order to work with the smart contracts and for the course you need
+In order to work with the smart contracts and for the course you need the following software:

 1. the Node Package Manager
 2. Truffle